npg70/galbreath-old/people/galbreath-james-abt-1775.md

 Martha Galbreath and their youngest daughter Mary are recorded in the 1841 Census as being in Long Row, Campbeltown.[^census-1841]  This implies James died before 1841.

+For baptism records of children, he was a farmer in Skebolin.

 Children of James and Martha Galbreath, all baptized in Campbeltown:[^children]

 1. *Janet Galbreath*, bp.
 31 Sep 1801[^birth-janet]